WTTJ/welcome-ui/icons/README.md

 ## How to add icons in welcome-ui (from abstract)

 1. Download the svg from abstract into the `icons/_assets/` folder, using snake_case for the name

-7. Run `yarn icons:collect`

-7. Run `yarn icons:build`

-7. Run `yarn webfont:build`
+2. If your icon is monochrome, check the presence of `fill="#134B45"` in the svg.
+If it is not present, change the `fill` attribute.

-8. Run `yarn build`
+3. Run `yarn icons`

-9. Run `yarn`

-10. Add your new icon(s) in the doc for `Icons` and `IconsFont` respectively in `docs/pages/components/icons.mdx` and `docs/pages/components/icons-font.mdx`
+4. Add your new icon(s) in the doc for `Icons` and `IconsFont` respectively in `docs/pages/components/icons.mdx` and `docs/pages/components/icons-font.mdx`

-11. Start/Restart your front server
+5. Start/Restart your front server

-12. Go fetch a 🍺, you're done!
+6. Go fetch a 🍺, you're done!